eclipse-bluechi/bluechi/README.developer.md

 #### hirte

-The orchestrator can be run via:
+The controller can be run via:

 ```bash
 hirte